Tattomoosa/mattotousa.art/content/paintings/into-the-golden-west/index.md

 height=11
 +++

-I hate to see you leave, but I love to watch you go...
+I hate to see you leave, but I love to watch you go